 Scott has helped companies navigate a wide variety of investigations on topics ranging from environmental compliance to financial and accounting fraud.
-He has defended companies against civil and criminal investigations brought by the Department of Justice (DOJ), Securities and Exchange Commission (SEC), and state attorneys general.
+He is a part of Jones Day teams that have defended companies against civil and criminal investigations brought by the Department of Justice (DOJ), Securities and Exchange Commission (SEC), and state attorneys general.
+Most recently, Scott helped a Fortune 100 company avoid an SEC enforcement action related to a cyber incident.
 Scott also represents Experian, one of the three national consumer credit reporting agencies, in individual consumer credit litigation brought under the Fair Credit Reporting Act (FCRA).

 - September 28, 2018